controversies-of-science/controversy-scripts/README.md

 Plural scripts are seed scripts which operate on entire collections.
 Any pre-existing data will be wiped out.
 The singular versions are additive to what already exists (the atomic versions).

+### scrape-gplus-directories (WIP)

+`npm run scrape-gplus-directories` - This script scaffolds out the controversy card directories based upon the structure of the Controversies of Science G+ collection.
+Since the other scripts will assume these directories exist, this script should be run before any other card-based script.

-### scrape-gplus (DONE)
+### scrape-gplus-data (DONE)

-`npm run scrape-gplus` - This script transforms the Controversies of Science G+ collection online into a JSON file located at `/json/generated/gplus-collection.json`.
+`npm run scrape-gplus-data` - This script transforms the Controversies of Science G+ collection online into a JSON file located at `/json/generated/gplus-collection.json`.
 Beware: It will completely wipe out whatever data is already in that `gplus-collection.json` file.
 A more atomic version of this script will be created later.

+### scrape-gplus-images (WIP)

+`npm run scrape-gplus-images` - This script saves to disk from the G+ collection all of the large-format controversy card images used in the collection.

 ### create-algolia-cards (DONE)